-We have three preclinical programs focused on novel approaches to repair damaged components of the CNS.
-We believe all of our preclinical programs-neuregulins, remyelinating antibodies and chondroitinase-have broad applicability and have the potential to be first-in-class therapies.
-While these programs have initially been focused on MS and SCI, we believe they may be applicable across a number of CNS disorders, including stroke and traumatic brain injury, because many of the mechanisms of tissue damage and repair are similar.
+We have three research and development programs focused on novel approaches to repair damaged components of the CNS.
+We believe all of our research and development programs•neuregulins, remyelinating antibodies and chondroitinase•have broad applicability and have the potential to be first-inclass therapies.
+While these programs have initially been focused on MS and spinal cord injury (SCI), we believe they may be applicable across a number of CNS disorders, including stroke and traumatic brain injury, because many of the mechanisms of tissue damage and repair are similar.
 In addition, we believe that these programs may have applicability beyond the nervous system, including in such fields as cardiology, oncology, orthopedics and ophthalmology.